-Unsurprisingly, current regulations state that the Police can warrant the removal of any vehicle from the roadways on the suspicion that it is producing excessive amounts of pollutant gases from the exhaust.
+Unsurprisingly, current regulations state that the Police can warrant the removal of any vehicle from the roads on the suspicion that it is producing excessive amounts of pollutant gases from the exhaust.

-A healthy exhaust system will also provide:
+A healthy car exhaust system, alongside rerouting engine fumes, will also provide:

 - optimum fuel efficiency